vruusmann/blog/_posts/2020-02-23-sklearn_feature_specification_pmml.md

 In the above Python code, transformations have been grouped by input columns, whereas simple transformations ("Income", "Employment") have been moved in front of complex tranformations ("Hourly_Income", "Employment_Sector").
 The "Hours" column does not make a standalone appearance.
-It is decorated using the `MultiDomain` meta-decorator class when the data enters the "Hourly_Income" transformers list.
+It is decorated using the `MultiDomain` meta-decorator when the data enters the "Hourly_Income" transformers list.

 Restricing the range of valid values: